benmarwick/JSTORr/README.md

 Objective
 ----
 The aim of this package is provide some simple functions in `R` to explore changes in word frequencies over time in a specific journal archive.
+It is designed to solve the problem of finding patterns and trends in the unstructured text content of a large number of scholarly journals articles from the JSTOR archive.

 Currently there are functions to explore changes in:
 - a single word (ie. plot the relative frequency of a 1-gram over time)
 - two words independantly (ie. plot the relative frequency of two 1-grams over time)
 - sets of words (ie. plot the relative frequency of a single group of mulitple 1-grams over time)